dazraf/unifi-controller/README.md

 # Unifi Controller Deployment for Docker Compose

+This project provides an easy means of setting up the Ubiquiti Unifi Controller stack on a Raspberry PI.

 ## Starting

 Execute the following in this project's directory to start the controller, mongodb and the mongo-express admin console: